rsksmart/devportal-1.0/tutorials/ethereum-devs/setup-truffle-oz.md

 ![truffle install](/assets/img/tutorials/setup-truffle-oz/image-05.png)

-When the installation is finished, close the terminal,open it again and check the Truffle version:
+When the installation is finished, close the terminal, open it again and check the Truffle version:

 ```shell
 truffle version